graphicsdesk/spectate/README.md

 The `expressions` plugin will throw `TypeError: Cannot read property 'split' of undefined`.
 The `if` block only considers whether some HTML should be included, not whether it should be processed, so `expressions` will still try to split the undefined value.

 To conditionally include a variable based on its existence in the Google Doc, you have to go into the `download-doc.js` script and manually add a default value.
-You can do this by adding a variable to the `LOCAL_DEFAULTS` object at the top of the script.
+You can do this by adding a variable to the `DEFAULT_LOCALS` object at the top of the script.
 This object sets the default values of the [locals object](https://github.com/posthtml/posthtml-expressions#options).

 Note that setting the default value of `text` to `null` in the previous example will still lead to the error `TypeError: Cannot read property 'split' of null` for the same reason as above.
 The default value of a local should be set considering the operations that it must go through (e.g. empty string if splitting, empty array if looping).
 (This manual setting is the only reason why I haven't yet centralized `/process/download-doc.js`).